Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Behavior-Based Shape Formation

 \subsubsection{Parameters of the desired formation}

 The desired shape represented by image is merely graphical.
 Each robot should further parameterize it such that it is implementable in physical world.
 The size of the formation shape should be determined.
-The length $l_{\mathrm{cell}}$ of each cell represents the size of the formation shape and can be selected as

-where $r_{\mathrm{avoid}}$ is the inter-robot collision avoidance distance.
-In this paper, we assume that the IO coordinate of each robot has the same direction such that the orientation of the desired shape can be determined as the same.
+The length $l_{\mathrm{cell}}$ of each cell represents the size of the formation shape and can be selected as $l_{\mathrm{cell}} = \sqrt{\frac{\pi}{4}\frac{N}{n_{\mathrm{cell}}}}r_{\mathrm{avoid}}$, where $r_{\mathrm{avoid}}$ is the inter-robot collision avoidance distance.
+In this article, we assume that the IO coordinate of each robot has the same direction such that the orientation of the desired shape can be determined as the same.
 Note that it is a common assumption in several relative localization results including \cite{Liu2023Auto} and \cite{Xie2020TRO}, and it can be achieved through different sensors including magnetic compasses.

-\subsection{Distributed Shape Localization agreement}
+\subsection{Distributed Shape Localization Agreement}

 Before introducing the behavior based shape formation strategy, determining the localization of the desired shape formation becomes necessary.
 However, negotiating the coordinates of the formation localization directly is ineffective due to the lack of global coordinates \cite{Sun2023NC}.
 To handle this issue, we propose a consensus-based shape localization agreement protocol (see Algorithm 1), where the shape localization is marked by the initial position of the seed robot $0$.
 Before introducing the agreement protocol, we define the concept of neighboring robots first.